mpax235/mpax235.freakybob.site/README.md

 <hr>
 The official website of mpax235!
 <br><br>
 This website was first made on July 16th, 2024.
-It was published on September 1st, 2024.
+It was published on September 1st, 2024 with the first blog post being on August 31st, 2024.
 <hr>
 <h3 align="center">This was made with:</h3>
 <p align="center">